History of opera: Germany and Austria

 One of the best operatists of the time was Georg Friedrich Händel.
-A disciple of Friedrich Wilhelm Zachow, in 1703 he settled in Hamburg, where he composed his first opera, Almira, in 1705, at the age of nineteen.
+A disciple of Friedrich Wilhelm Zachow, in 1703 he settled in Hamburg, where he composed his first opera, Almira, in 1705, at the age of twenty.
 In 1707 he traveled to Rome, Venice and Florence, the latter city where he premiered his first opera, Rodrigo.
 Despite his origins, he wrote all his operas in Italian.
 In 1708 he traveled to Naples, where he made contact with the notable operatic school of that city.
-In 1710 he premiered Agrippina in Venice, which was a great success.
+In 1709 he premiered Agrippina in Venice, which was a great success.
 In his works he brought together Italian and French influences, without lacking his Germanic character.
 Shortly thereafter, he returned to his homeland, where he became the chapel master to Prince Elector George of Hanover, who in 1714 became George I of Great Britain.
 In 1712 he settled in England, where he developed most of his work, and where he was conductor of the orchestra of the Royal Academy of Music, which was based at the King's Theatre.
 He composed forty-two operas, usually solemn and grandiose works, where he usually incorporated choirs, though not ballets like the French.
 He had a preference for heroic plots and his protagonists were usually heroes of antiquity, whether historical or mythological, such as Theseus, Jerxes, Alexander the Great, Scipio or Julius Caesar.
-His works include: Rinaldo (1711), Amadigi di Gaula (1715), Giulio Cesare in Egitto (1724), Tamerlano (1724), Rodelinda (1725), Admeto (1727), Tolomeo (1728), Orlando (1732), Ariodante (1735), Alcina (1735), Serse (1738) and Imeneo (1740).
+His works include: Rinaldo (1711), Amadigi di Gaula (1715), Giulio Cesare in Egitto (1724), Tamerlano (1724), Rodelinda (1725), Admeto (1727), Tolomeo (1728), Orlando (1733), Ariodante (1735), Alcina (1735), Serse (1738) and Imeneo (1740).
 His regular librettist was Nicola Francesco Haym.